 ☼ Contact: email@example.com

-// The article was created in friendly partnership with Souk Cuisine
+// The article was created in a friendly partnership with Souk Cuisine

 Looking for more Wanderlust?